Cilpersson/ninjas-on-display/readme.md

 ## Successes

 I'm really pleased with the design.
 I tried to make something that not only represented tretton37 colour and style wise but also represented me.
-I have a week spot for both borders and border-radius which are recurrent on the page.
+I have a weak spot for both borders and border-radius which are recurrent on the page.

 I'm also please with the fact that it's tabbable, including the animations.